cypress-io/cypress/cypress/v1.0/documentation/1-Commands/48-url.md

 But you may be wondering where the `url` property comes from.
 Per the `window.location` spec, there actually isn't a `url` property on the `location` object.

-`cy.url()` exists because its what most developers naturally assume would return them the full current URL.
+`cy.url()` exists because it's what most developers naturally assume would return them the full current URL.
 We almost never refer to the URL as an `href`.

 ***